VirgilSecurity/virgil-pfs-net/README.md

 Using [Perfect Forward Secrecy](https://developer.virgilsecurity.com/docs/references/perfect-forward-secrecy) (PFS) for Encrypted Communication allows you to protect previously intercepted traffic from being decrypted even if the main Private Key is compromised.

-The Virgil .NET PFS is provided as a package named Virgil.PFS.
-The package is distributed via NuGet package management system.

 To initialize and use Virgil PFS SDK, you need to have [Developer Account](https://developer.virgilsecurity.com/account/signin).